RayanInCode/ip/docs/README.md

 # Notes

 * Task numbers correspond to the numbers shown in the `list` command.
-* Duke automatically saves tasks.
+* Magnemite automatically saves tasks.
 * Tasks will still be available the next time you run the program.

 ---